MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Format-Hex.md

 ### Example 3: Display raw hexadecimal output

 By default `Format-Hex` opts for compact output of numeric data types: single-byte or double-byte sequences are used if the value is small enough.
-The **Raw** parameter deactivates behavior.
+The **Raw** parameter deactivates this behavior.

 ```
 PS> 1,2,3,1000 | Format-Hex